nxskok/pasias/docs/12-regression.md

 The word "relationship" offers a clue that a scatterplot would have been a good idea, if you hadn't realized by now.
 I am guided by "form, direction, strength" in looking at a scatterplot:

-\begin{description}
-\item[Form:] it is an apparently linear relationship.
+* Form: it is an apparently linear relationship.

-\item[Direction:] it is an upward trend: that is, a tree with a larger diameter also has a larger volume of wood.
+* Direction: it is an upward trend: that is, a tree with a larger diameter also has a larger volume of wood.
 (This is not very surprising.)

-\item[Strength:] I'd call this a strong (or moderate-to-strong) relationship.
+* Strength:  I'd call this a strong (or moderate-to-strong) relationship.
 (We'll see in a minute what the R-squared is.)

-\end{description}
-You don't need to be as formal as this, but you *do* need to get at the idea that it is an upward trend, apparently linear, and at least fairly strong.\endnote{I just went back and changed it to 3 marks, to clue you in that there are three things to say.}
+You don't need to be as formal as this, but you *do* need to get at the idea that it is an upward trend, apparently linear, and at least fairly strong.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When this was graded, it was 3 marks, to clue you in that there are three things to say.</span>